Professional practice

 EXPERIENCE PRIOR TO COMING TO THE BAR

 Naomi completed a PhD entitled “Espionage and International Law” at St John’s College, University of Cambridge, supervised by Professor Roger O’Keefe.
-Her dissertation was awarded the prestigious Yorke Prize.
+Her dissertation was awarded the prestigious Yorke Prize for a thesis “of exceptional quality, which makes a substantial contribution to its relevant field of legal knowledge”.
 At Cambridge she also taught Public International Law to undergraduates and The Law of Armed Conflict, the Use of Force and Peacekeeping to LLM students.
 She has published numerous articles and book chapters on various international law topics.

 Her previous international legal work includes the following: